 Paperback and e-book formats go live on Amazon within 1 week.
 Complimentary copies (as agreed in the contract) are forwarded to the author at this time.

 Marketing Your Book

-We promote your book on our website and other electronic media, and exhibit it at relevant conferences.
+We promote your book on our website and other electronic media and exhibit it at relevant conferences.
 Please let us know if you plan to attend a conference or other event at which you may be able to promote your book.
 We will assist you to develop electronic flyers or other promotional materials.
-We encourage authors to undertake other forms of marketing, including by not restricted to seeking out reviewers and approaching local booksellers to arrange for book signings.
+We encourage authors to undertake other forms of marketing, including but not restricted to seeking out reviewers and approaching local booksellers to arrange for book signings.
 Please let us know if your book is eligible for or wins any prizes or awards.